-Vaccinations continue across Connecticut with the Centers for Disease Control and Prevention reporting Friday a total of 1,421,045 doses have been distributed to the state and 1,121,517 doses have been administered.
+Vaccinations continue across Connecticut with the Centers for Disease Control and Prevention reporting Wednesday a total of 4,123,395 doses have been distributed to the state and 3,587,180 doses have been administered.

-So far, about 22.2% of Connecticut’s population has received at least one vaccine dose and 8.9% are fully vaccinated, according to CDC data.
+So far, about 57.9% of Connecticut’s population has received at least one vaccine dose and 45.9% are fully vaccinated, according to CDC data.

-As of March 1, state officials report significant racial disparities in Connecticut’s vaccine rollout.
+As of May 6, state officials report significant racial disparities in Connecticut’s vaccine rollout.

-Officials with the state Department of Public Health report white people are more than two times as likely as Black and Hispanic people to have received at least one COVID-19 vaccine shot.
+Officials with the state Department of Public Health report white people are nearly twice as likely as Black and Hispanic people to have been fully vaccinated against COVID-19.

 But the data come with caveats.
-State officials report more than 113,000 people age sixteen and older who are classified as “Other Race,” “Multiple Race,” or “Unknown.”
+State officials report around 230,000 first doses have been given to people age sixteen and older who are classified as “Other Race,” “Multiple Race,” or “Unknown.”

 On Dec, 14, the state’s coronavirus hospitalizations reached a winter peak of 1,269 people, according to data from the state Department of Public Health.
 During Connecticut’s spring peak last year in April, almost 2,000 people were being treated for COVID-19 in hospitals.

 Currently, state public health data show 54 of Connecticut’s 169 towns at the highest alert level for COVID-19.